How To Change WordPress Post Authors

 Users are generally added to WordPress via the Users screen …

 When the user logs into the site and creates a new post, authorship of the post is then attributed to them …

-- Assign multiple posts to different authors in the ’Bulk Actions’ function
+- Attributing multiple posts to another author in the Bulk Edit feature

-Let’s go through these methods.
+Let’s go through each of these methods.

 (Posts section – Post Author)